-In the minds of Jehovah’s Witnesses all over the world, there are fewer more potent symbols of Christ’s authority as expressed through God’s earthly organization than the eight-member Governing Body, which is based in New York, USA.
+In the minds of Jehovah’s Witnesses all over the world, there are fewer more potent symbols of Christ’s authority as expressed through God’s earthly organization than the seven-member Governing Body, which is based in New York, USA.

 For decades these men and their forebears have taken the lead in making crucial decisions that have shaped doctrine and influenced the lives of millions of adherents around the globe.

 Witnesses and non-Witnesses alike are naturally curious to know more about the Governing Body of Jehovah’s Witnesses and how it operates.
 For this reason, I have prepared this article in a question-and-answer format so that you can learn more about this group of men in a simple and straightforward manner.
 For all answers I will endeavor to be honest and thorough, and quote from Society publications wherever possible.

 Who are the members of the Governing Body?

 As of 2014, the Governing Body of Jehovah’s Witnesses is composed of the following seven members:

 Samuel Herd is the only black member of the Governing Body, and entered full-time service as a pioneer for Jehovah’s Witnesses in 1958.
 He served as a traveling overseer from 1965 to 1997 when he and his wife, Gloria, were invited to join the United States Bethel family.
 Samuel worked in the Service Department and also served for a time as a “helper” to the Service Committee before receiving his invitation to join the Governing Body in 1999. (see w00 1/1 p.29) Samuel is said to have been born in 1935, making him one of the more senior members of the body.

 Below you can view a YouTube playlist of clips from some of Samuel Herd’s talks…